hmp-anthony/python-game-course/README.md

 # python-game-course

-The "pong" and "jumping" games were part of a AQA course that one of my students completed.
+The "pong" and "jumping" games I wrote to help my students complete an AQA course.